Kush Maini: Formula One

 In October 2023, Maini was announced to be joining the Alpine Academy.
 Maini experienced his maiden Formula One test at the Red Bull Ring, driving the Alpine A522 and describing it as "a dream come true".

 Over the following six months, Maini took part in further tests with Alpine at Imola, Yas Marina and Lusail.
 In March 2025, Maini was announced as one of the test and reserve drivers for Alpine for the season, alongside Paul Aron, Franco Colapinto and Ryō Hirakawa.
 In July that year, Maini drove the Alpine A523 during the 2025 Goodwood Festival of Speed.
+At the end of the year, he drove the 2025 Alpine A525 during the Yas Marina young drivers' test, where he clocked 128 laps.